Grünau Cross–Berlin Brandenburg Airport railway

 The Grünau Cross–Berlin Brandenburg Airport railway is a railway line in the south of Berlin, the capital of Germany, and in the adjacent areas of Brandenburg.
 It is used by the Berlin S-Bahn.
 The first, 5.9 km section was opened in 1962 and served mainly as a connection to Berlin Schönefeld Airport and the associated long-distance station.
 In 2011, a 7.7 km extension went into operation to connect with Berlin Brandenburg Airport (BER).
+Due to delays in the commissioning of BER Airport, this section has only been used for public transport since October 2020.

 History

 The only railway between the radial Berlin–Dresden and Berlin–Görlitz railways until the 1930s was the Neukölln-Mittenwalde Railway, which was also a radial line.
 The latter also served the village of Schönefeld.
 Plans for a tangential connection with Berlin's developing railway bypass had been developed for several decades, but they were only actually realised west of the Berlin–Halle railway (Anhalter Bahn).
 During the Nazi period, the Outer Freight Ring (Güteraußenring, GAR) was built to a temporary low standard; this ran in the area of the southern Berlin city boundary from the Berlin–Halle railway to the east.
 After the Second World War, passenger traffic ran briefly between Berlin-Grünau and Lichtenrade via Schönefeld and later, between 1955 and 1958, passenger traffic ran again from Grünau to Großziethen.

 As a result of the divisions of Germany and Berlin, through rail traffic between most of the surrounding areas and West Berlin (with the exception of the S-Bahn) was cut off in the early 1950s.
 The traffic ran from the southern radial lines over the beginning of the Berlin outer ring (Berliner Außenring, BAR), which was built in the eastern part of Berlin in the 1950s.
 Since it was still possible to move largely unhindered between the eastern and western parts of the city, control stations were also set up at the borders between East Berlin and the surrounding area where passengers were checked before they travelled to Berlin.
 Such a control station was also built in Schönefeld.
 The station did not serve public transport, but travellers passing through Berlin-Schönefeld Airport, which was opened for civil use in 1955, could use the trains stopping there.

 In order to improve access to the airport, an S-Bahn line was planned to the airport as early as 1958.
 There were also considerations of extending the line to the west to Rangsdorf or along the BAR to Ludwigsfelde.
 The construction of the Berlin Wall on 13 August 1961 made a railway connection even more urgent.
 Travellers from the areas to the south of Berlin would be able to change to the S-Bahn in Schönefeld.
 So soon afterwards work started on the construction of the line.